xenify-io/litepaper/README.md

 # ◽️ Xenify

-Xenify is a revolutionary cross-chain token swapping platform designed to streamline and simplify the swapping process for users.
-By leveraging an advanced liquidity aggregation protocol, Xenify seamlessly connects to 18 different aggregators, ensuring unparalleled liquidity and the most competitive rates across 18 leading chains.
-This allows users to easily swap tokens between chains such as Bitcoin, Polygon, and many more.
+Xenify is a revolutionary cross-chain aggregator of aggregators designed to streamline and simplify the swapping process for users.
+By leveraging ChainZap, an advanced liquidity aggregation protocol, Xenify seamlessly connects to 18 different aggregators, ensuring unparalleled liquidity and the most competitive rates across 18 leading chains.
+This allows users to easily swap tokens between chains such as Ethereum, BNB Chain, Polygon, and many more.

 For example, when a user wants to swap Token A on Chain 1 for Token B on Chain 2, Xenify makes it possible to execute this swap with just a single click and a single transaction on Chain 1.
 This eliminates the need to navigate complex chains or search for the best prices, as Xenify efficiently handles the swap at the best available rates.

-Xenify is a revolutionary platform that generates its revenue from the positive slippage of transactions, allowing users to enjoy Zero Fee token swaps.
-In doing so, the platform takes care of the rest, creating a mutually beneficial situation for both the users and the platform.
-By leveraging positive slippage or fixed fee revenue sharing given back from the aggregators, Xenify is able to offer a competitive edge in the market.
+Xenify is an innovative platform that generates its revenue from swap fees, distributing 100% of the fees as native chain rewards to staked XNF holders on supported chains.
+For unsupported chains, the fees collected will be used to support the XenSwap team in funding future audits, development, and marketing efforts.
+This revenue model ensures a competitive edge in the market while benefiting its users.

 Users can effortlessly conduct cross-chain token swaps on Xenify, benefiting from the best rates and seamless integration with numerous aggregators and chains.
 This fosters a thriving ecosystem, encouraging user participation and promoting a community-driven environment.
-The innovative approach taken by Xenify ensures that the platform stays ahead of the curve and continues to attract a growing user base, contributing to the overall success of the project.
+The innovative approach taken by Xenify, combined with its unique tokenomics model, ensures that the platform stays ahead of the curve and continues to attract a growing user base, contributing to the overall success of the project.

 ## ◽️ Aggregators